tabun-matadorov/evolution-theme-starter/readme.md

 3. Open Skin Options and change theme to the one you're developing now.

 #### Development: colors.json
 You are able to override some of main Evolution colors with providing custom `src/colors.json` file.
-There is four possible colors to override: `primary`, `safe`, `danger` and `neutral`, each could be skipped (defaults will be used).
-Colors should be provided in HSL format(you could use this [converter](https://www.w3schools.com/colors/colors_converter.asp)).
+There is four possible colors to override: `primary-dark`, `safe`, `danger` and `neutral`, each could be skipped (defaults will be used).
+Colors should be provided in HSL format(you could use this [converter](https://www.w3schools.com/colors/colors_converter.asp)) or extract color customization from `config.json`.

 Sample color object:
 ```json